yiisoft/yii2/tests/README.md

 PHPUnit configuration is in `phpunit.xml.dist` in repository root folder.
 You can create your own phpunit.xml to override dist config.

-Database and other backend system configuration can be found in `tests/data/config.php` adjust them to your needs to allow testing databases and caching in your environment.
+Database and backend configuration can be found in `tests/data/config.php`.
+The default host-side settings expect services to be reachable on:

+- `127.0.0.1:3306` for MySQL-compatible backends
+- `localhost:5432` for PostgreSQL
+- `127.0.0.1:1433` for SQL Server
+- `localhost:1521/FREE` for Oracle

-You can override configuration values by creating a `config.local.php` file and manipulate the `$config` variable.
-For example to change MySQL username and password your `config.local.php` should contain the following:
+You can override configuration values by creating a `tests/data/config.local.php` file and manipulating the `$config` variable.
+For example, to change MySQL username and password your `config.local.php` should contain the following:

 ```php
 <?php